Silviculture:

 What do we do and what makes us unique?

-Urban forestry advocates the role of trees as a critical part of the urban infrastructure.
+Urban silviculture advocates the role of trees as a critical part of the urban infrastructure.

 Urban foresters plant and maintain trees, support appropriate tree and forest preservation, conduct research and promote the many benefits trees provide.